 Where in the world?

 Sites like Kickstarter, IndieGoGo and GoFundMe attract backers from across the globe that will want to pledge towards your project.
-If it’s likely that you’ll be sending out orders internationally then make sure your fulfilment provider has the facilities (such as a global network of warehouses) to get your product across borders quickly and cost-effectively.
+If it’s likely that you’ll be sending out orders internationally then make sure your fulfilment provider has the facilities (such as a network of international fulfilment centres) to get your product across borders quickly and cost-effectively.

 Interested?
 We thought you might be.
 Get in touch with one of James and James’s expert fulfilment consultants to discuss your specific needs.